Illuminati (comics): Members

 They all bring with them a unique viewpoint and perspective that isn't shared by the others.

 The group forms at some time in the aftermath of the Kree-Skrull War, and probably after the Avengers/Defenders war.
 Iron Man realizes that each of the individual members had information about these alien races beforehand, and they could have collectively stopped it.
-He brings together the Illuminati with the Black Panther in Wakanda, and proposes that they form a government of superhumans.
+He brings together the Illuminati with Black Panther in Wakanda, and proposes that they form a government of superhumans.
 Namor refuses on the grounds that too many superheroes are violent outsiders (such as Hawkeye and Quicksilver, both former criminals).
 Xavier refuses on the grounds that mutants are already feared and hated, and if Iron Man thinks he can fight this with iconic superheroes, it will result in heroes being feared and hated as much as mutants.
 Doctor Strange refuses on the grounds that too many heroes are anti-establishment and that the group Iron Man has assembled to form a governing body would not be 'anti-establishment', but rather a form of 'counter-establishment'.
 Reed Richards refuses on the grounds that such an organization would be too large to run effectively, that the heroes would spend more time dealing with bureaucracy than actually helping people.
 The group does, however, agree to meet to exchange information regularly.
-The only individual present who outright refuses to meet or even participate with the others is the Black Panther, who fears the association will end in less than altruistic actions.
+The only individual present who outright refuses to meet or even participate with the others is Black Panther, who fears the association will end in less than altruistic actions.

 Publication history

 The Illuminati first appeared in the Sentry story arc of New Avengers, written by Brian Michael Bendis.
-Bendis explored their history in the New Avengers: Illuminati one-shot (May 2006), which built up to the Civil War event that summer.
+Bendis explored their history in the New Avengers: Illuminati one-shot (May 2006), which built up to the "Civil War" event that summer.

 Bendis, along with co-writer Brian Reed and artist Jim Cheung, produced a five-issue miniseries filling out what the group does behind the scenes between their formation and dissolution.
 The first issue of The New Avengers: Illuminati was released in December 2006 and the final issue was released in November 2007.